Thursday, August 21, 2025 โ€ข Welcome to the 100% Nonsense-Free Zone! โ€ข Log in

 Mesh in brief: Backhaul vs. fronthaul

-When you use multiple Wi-Fi broadcasters—in a mesh network or a combo of a router and an extender—there are two types of connections: fronthaul and backhaul.
+When you use multiple Wi-Fi broadcastersโ€”in a mesh Wi-Fi system or a combo of a router and an extenderโ€”there are two types of connections: fronthaul and backhaul.

 Fronthaul is the Wi-Fi signals broadcast outward for clients or the local area network (LAN) ports for wired devices.
 It’s what we generally expect from a Wi-Fi broadcaster.

-Backhaul (a.k.a backbone,) on the other hand, is the link between one satellite Wi-Fi broadcaster and another, which can be the network’s primary router, a switch, or another satellite unit.
+Backhaul (a.k.a backbone), on the other hand, is the link between one satellite Wi-Fi broadcaster and another, which can be the network’s primary router, a switch, or another satellite unit.

 This link works behind the scenes to keep the hardware units together as a system.
-It also determines the ceiling bandwidth (and speed) of all devices connected to the particular broadcaster.
-It’s the backbone of the system.
+It also determines the ceiling bandwidth (and speed) of all devices connected to the particular satellite Wi-Fi broadcaster.

-At the satellite/extender unit, the connection used for the backhaul—a Wi-Fi link or a network port—is often called the uplink.
+At the satellite/extender unit, the connection used for the backhaulโ€”a Wi-Fi link or a network portโ€”is often called the uplink.
 Generally, a Wi-Fi broadcaster might use one of its bands (2.4GHz, 5GHz, or 6GHz) or a network port for the uplink.

 When a Wi-Fi band handles backhaul and fronthaul simultaneously, only half its bandwidth is available to either end.
-From the perspective of a connected client, that phenomenon is called signal loss.
+When a Wi-Fi band functions solely for backhauling, often available traditional Tri-band hardware, it’s called the dedicated backhaul.

-Generally, it’s best to use network cables for backhauling—wired backhauling, which is an advantage of mesh hardware with network ports.
+Generally, for the best performance and reliability, network cables are recommended for backhaulingโ€”wired backhauling, which is an advantage of mesh Wi-Fi hardware with network ports.
 In this case, a satellite broadcaster can use its entire Wi-Fi bandwidth for front-hauling.

-That said, Orbi has been the performance alternative to wired backhauling and was once considered an ideal choice where you can’t use network cables to link the mesh hardware units.
-And that has been its strong point.
-But as time goes by, that’s also slowly become a weakness.
+That said, Orbi has been the performance alternative to wired backhauling and was once considered an ideal choice in homes where running network cables to link the Wi-Fi hardware units is not an easy option.
+For this reason, NETGEAR maintained this dedicated backhaul band in all of its Wi-Fi 6 and 6E hardware.

 To better understand the Orbi’s permanent backhaul concept’s drawback, you can liken the mesh system’s router unit to a special 4WD pickup truck with a separate engine for the rear wheels dedicated solely to the job of pulling a trailer.

-This extra engine makes sense and is great when the truck has a trailer attached (a mesh system) but becomes dead weight when the truck works just by itself (standalone router)—it’s now a full-time front-wheel-drive vehicle.
+This extra engine makes sense and is great when the truck has a trailer attached (a mesh system), but it becomes dead weight when the truck works just by itself (standalone router)โ€”it’s now a full-time front-wheel-drive vehicle.
 It’s probably not a good idea to consider such a truck unless you intend to use it to pull a trailer at all times.

-Netgear Orbi RBRE960 Wi-Fi Settings
+NETGEAR Orbi RBRE960 Wi-Fi Settings

 Here’s the Wi-Fi setting section of an Orbi router.
 Note the limited settings and the new number of Wi-Fi channels for the front haulband.
 There’s not enough space to form a 160MHz channel, only a single 80MHz one in the best-case scenario.
 With Wi-Fi 6E, the 6GHz band can be managed separately, but this band is lumped into the main SSID with Wi-Fi 7 Orbi hardware.

-Since late 2018, all Orbi hardware has supported wired backhauling—at launch or added retrospectively via firmware updates.
-In this case, its dedicated 5GHz-2 band is still unavailable for clients.
-Users waste the upper part of the 5GHz spectrum unless they have a mixed-wired-and-wireless-backaul setup.
+Since late 2018, all Orbi hardware has supported wired backhaulingโ€”at launch or added retrospectively via firmware updates.
+In this case, the dedicated 5GHz-2 band is still unavailable for clients.
+Users waste the upper part of the 5GHz spectrum unless they have a mixed-wired-and-wireless backhaul setup.

-It’s worth noting that the exclusion of one of the two 5GHz bands from clients in the Orbi is an issue on top of the common fact in all hardware where the 5Ghz frequency is split into two bands: Each of these bands becomes too narrow to form a wide channel required for high bandwidth.
+It’s worth noting that the exclusion of one of the two 5GHz bands from clients in the Orbi is an issue on top of the common fact in all hardware where the 5GHz frequency is split into two bands: Each of these bands becomes too narrow to form a wide channel required for high bandwidth.

-The Orbi’s hardware (Wi-Fi 6E and older) generally doesn’t support DFS channels.
-Consequently, its 5GHz bands each have only one 80MHz channel at best, further lowering the bandwidth.
-The 5GHz is the most important band since it has a longer range than the 6GHz, and most existing clients use it.
+As a result, the Orbi Wi-Fi 6E (and older) hardware generally doesn’t support DFS channels.
+Its 5GHz bands each have only one 80MHz channel at best, further lowering the bandwidth.
+It’s worth noting that the 5GHz has been the most essential band since it has a longer range than the 6GHz.

 A quick refresher: If you’re not familiar with band splitting and DFS, the cabinet below will give you a crash course.